hakan-vintercapital/index/index_methodology.md

 one or more of the following factors:

--   The amount of cryptocurrency allocated prior to the public release of a Blockchain and that remain in the control of developers, principals, foundations or corporations.
+-   The amount of cryptocurrency allocated prior to the public release of a blockchain and that remain in the control of developers, principals, foundations or corporations.

 -   Cryptocurrencies that are deemed not accessible to any market